Hsifnus/modifier-api/README.md

 # modifier-api
-A CC Mod Developer API that makes adding custom modifiers a bit easier.
+A CC mod developer API that makes adding custom modifiers a bit easier.
 This mod was initially created to help multiple mods implementing custom damage modifiers to not override each other's code.

 Currently, this mod handles:
 * the visual representation of custom modifiers